JiscPER/jper/docs/MATCH.md

 * Domain <-> URL - normalise the domain: strip prefixes and URL paths.
 If either ends with the other, it is a match
 * Domain <-> Email - normalise the domain: strip prefixes an URL paths.
 Normalise the email: strip everything before @.
 If either ends with the other it is a match
-* Name Variant <-> Affiliation - exact match required
+* Name Variant <-> Affiliation - normalised name variant must be an exact substring of normalised affiliation
 * Author Identifier <-> Email - exact match required
 * Author Identifier <-> Author Identifier - exact match required
 * Postcode <-> Postcode - Normalise postcodes: strip whitespace and lowercase, then exact match required